vesoft-inc/nebula/docs/manual-EN/overview/design-and-arc.md

 -  User management

    In **Nebula Graph** different roles are assigned diverse privileges.
-We provide the following native roles: Global Admin, Graph Space Admin, User,Guest.
+We provide the following native roles: Global Admin, Graph Space Admin, User and Guest.
 - Cluster configuration management

    Meta service manages the servers and partitions in the cluster, e.g. records location of the partitions, receives heartbeat from servers, etc. It balances the partitions and manages the communication traffic in case of server failure.